Patrick Hahn: Biography

 Hahn began his musical education as a treble soloist with the Graz Boys Choir and led him at age 11 to study piano at the University of Music and Performing Arts Graz, where he also completed his studies in conducting and correpetition.
-His family comes from a non-musical background.
+He comes from a non-musical family.
 He has taken part in Masterclasses with Kurt Masur and Bernard Haitink and was a Conducting Fellow at both the Aspen Music Festival as well as the Tanglewood Music Center.
+He served as assistant conductor to Kirill Petrenko for the 2019 new productions of Salome and Die Tote Stadt at the Bavarian State Opera, as well as Fidelio at Festspielhaus Baden-Baden.

 Hahn gave his professional debut as a conductor in 2014 with the Orchestra of the Hungarian State Opera in Budapest sharing the stage with Piotr Beczała and Ferruccio Furlanetto at a gala concert on the occasion of the 25th anniversary of the opening of the Austrian-Hungarian border.
-With a performance of Bruckner's Symphony No. 7 by the Hamburg Symphony Orchestra in the spring of 2019, Hahn became the youngest conductor in the large hall of the Elbphilharmonie Hamburg.
-His Japanese debut took place in the summer of 2019 on tour with the Orchestra Ensemble Kanazawa and Japanese pianist Nobuyuki Tsujii as well as French trumpeter Lucienne Renaudin Vary.
-Within the field of contemporary music he has a close relationship with Klangforum Wien.
+For the 2017-2018 season, Hahn was a repetiteur at the Hamburg State Opera.
+Within the field of contemporary music, he has a close relationship with Klangforum Wien.

-As a pianist, he performed with the Mozarteum Orchestra Salzburg or as a Lied accompanist in the Vienna Musikverein, for the season 2017/18 he was also a repetiteur at the Hamburg State Opera.
-He served as assistant conductor to Kirill Petrenko for the 2019 new productions of Salome and Die Tote Stadt at the Bavarian State Opera, as well as Fidelio at Festspielhaus Baden-Baden.

-With the 2021-2022 season, Hahn became Generalmusikdirektor (GMD) of the Wuppertaler Bühnen und Sinfonieorchester GmbH, then the youngest GMD in Germany.
-Hahn also became principal guest conductor of the Munich Radio Orchestra, the first such titled conductor in the orchestra's history.
-He currently serves as principal guest conductor and artistic advisor of the Borusan Istanbul Philharmonic Orchestra, and is scheduled to stand down from this post at the close of the 2022-2023 season.
+With the 2021-2022 season, Hahn became Generalmusikdirektor (GMD) of the Wuppertaler Bühnen und Sinfonieorchester GmbH, then the youngest general music director in Germany.
+That same season Hahn also became principal guest conductor of the Munich Radio Orchestra, the first such titled conductor in the orchestra's history.
+From 2021 to 2023, he served as principal guest conductor and artistic advisor of the Borusan Istanbul Philharmonic Orchestra.
 In December 2022, the Wuppertaler Bühnen und Sinfonieorchester GmbH announced the extension of his initial 3-year contract for an additional two years, through the 2025-2026 season.

+In 2022, Hahn first guest-conducted the Royal Scottish National Orchestra (RSNO), as an emergency substitute conductor.
+In March 2024, the RSNO announced the appointment of Hahn as its next principal guest conductor, effective with the 2024-2025 season.